groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/tsv.md

         [GroupDocs.Editor for .NET](/editor/net/) provides an easy and straightforward way for developers to edit the TSV files using a few lines of code.
         * Create an instance of `Editor` class with mandatory file path or byte stream and load the TSV file
         * Create the `DelimitedTextEditOptions` class instance for the TSV file format and specify a mandatory string separator in the constructor
-        * Call `Editor.Edit()` method and obtain TSV document in HTML format that is easily editable with any WYSIWYG-editor.
+        * Call `Editor.Edit()` method and obtain TSV document in HTML format that is easily editable with any WYSIWYG-editor
         * Call `Editor.Save()` method and save edited TSV file using the `DelimitedTextSaveOptions` class instance with desired separator